jayniz/zeta/README.md

   contracts_path: contracts

   # Where to cache the contracts from all other projects that are part of the
   # infrastructure.
-Old Maid will fetch these for you.
+Zeta will fetch these for you.
   contracts_cache_path: contracts/.cache

 development:
   <<: *common
   # The services file contains all services that are part of your infrastructure
-  # and tested with Old Maid.
+  # and tested with Zeta.
 It's just another yaml file, but the nice thing is
   # that it's outside of the service's repository and has to be maintained only
   # in one place.
   services_file: